 For Software / IT engineers, a Product Management career after an MBA would be a good track to consider.
-If you’ve read our earlier posts on Product Manager Job Description and Product Management Syllabus in MBA, you may have seen the overlaps already.
+If you’ve read our earlier posts on Product Manager Job Description (A day in the life of a product manager) and Product Management Syllabus in MBA, you may have seen the overlaps already.

 In order to connect the dots better, we invited Vibhav Agarwal a former IT professional who successfully used his MBA in India to manage a career change into Product Management.